Hiking the Hazelwood Nature Loop Trail in Sequoia National Park

 Not long after beginning the west side of the Hazelwood Loop, I came across this mom and her cubs just off the trail.

-That being said, this is really just a reminder about why it is important to be vigilant in Sequoia, as vegetation that’s only a few feet high can hide a bear that may be right next to you on the trail!
+That said, this is really just a reminder about why it is important to be vigilant in Sequoia, as vegetation that’s only a few feet high can hide a bear that may be right next to you on the trail!

 Hazelwood Nature Loop-Alta Junction